wgjm1986/FIN657/README.md

 - `YOUR_FRED_API_KEY` with your personal FRED API key
 - `YOUR_WRDS_USERNAME` with your WRDS username

 Do not use quotes or spaces in the above.
-For example if your FRED key is abc123 and your WRDS username is jdoe, then the two lines in your file should be FRED_API_KEY=abc123 and WRDS_USERNAME=jdoe.
+For example if your FRED key is abc123 and your WRDS username is jdoe, then the two lines in your file should be `FRED_API_KEY=abc123` and `WRDS_USERNAME=jdoe`.

 The Python code automatically loads variables from `.env` using the `python-dotenv` package.
-As long as your `.env` file is present and correctly filled out, you should not need to personalize the code in any way for it to run properly.
+So as long as your `.env` file is present and correctly filled out, you should not need to personalize the code in any way to get it working.

 **Note:** It is possible to store your WRDS password in .env, but you do not need to and I recommend you don't.
-Instead, the wrds library will prompt you for your password the first time you connect, then will store it in a secure `.pgpass` file on your computer for future logins.
+Instead, the wrds library will prompt you for your password the first time you connect, then will store it in a secure .pgpass file on your computer for future logins.
 This is better than having you type the password in cleartext into the .env file.

 If you are prompted for your WRDS password every time you run the code,